lewangdev/bookbookgo_bot/README.md

 # BookBookGo Bot

-A telegram bot for searching/downloading books on IPFS
+A telegram bot for [book-searcher](https://github.com/book-searcher-org/book-searcher).
+Create and search books index, create your private library on Telegram.

 ## Try 👇️